 In our house, the “switch witch” comes to visit while the boys are sleeping and trades their candy for a fun toy.
-Only a small handful of their favorite candies are set aside for future treats.
-The candy is stored out of sight and can be chosen as a special treat in the future.
+Only a small handful of favorite candies are saved, out of sight, for future treats.

 Pin recommendations for later: